Attendance and Absence

 - If the penalty is not paid in full by the end of the 28 day period, the Local Authority will instigate Court proceedings and the outcome of the prosecution could be up to £1,000 per parent/adult

-If you are requesting an absence due to exceptional circumstances, a covering letter will be required, although this will not guarantee authorisation.
+If you are requesting an absence due to exceptional circumstances, you will need to complete the Leave of Absence Request Form below and a covering letter will be required, although this will not guarantee authorisation.

 Exceptional circumstances do not include family holidays but may include: